SAP-archive/teched2021-DEV261/exercises/ex0/README.md

 ## Kyma runtime

-> ⚠ NOTE: A detailed step by step can be found in the following [tutorial](https://developers.sap.com/tutorials/cp-kyma-getting-started.html)
+A detailed step by step can be found in the following [tutorial](https://developers.sap.com/tutorials/cp-kyma-getting-started.html)

 ### Provisioning